Steps To Take When Injured At Work Guide – How To Claim When Injured At Work? What To Do Next?

 Because employers owe employees a duty of care, if you have an accident because your employer was negligent, or did not take the appropriate steps to protect you from a health and safety hazard, you could be entitled to claim compensation for your injuries.
 To do so, you will need a personal injury solicitor to represent you in your claim.
 Remember, if you need to make an accident at work claim for compensation, call Legal Expert today for your free consultation.

 Under the Health And Safety (First Aid) Regulations Of 1981, employers are obliged to provide equipment, facilities and personnel to administer first aid if needed in a workplace.
-This includes ensuring that an appropriate number of their employees have completed adequate first aid training.
-These members should know what to do when an employee is injured at work as part of your workplace’s injury policy.
+This includes ensuring that an appropriate number of their employees have completed adequate first aid training as part of your workplace’s injury policy.
+These members should know what to do when an employee is injured policy.

-We will now look at what steps should you take if someone gets injured, or if you are injured in the workplace, because of an accident that is not your fault.
+We will now look at what steps you should take if someone gets injured in the workplace because of an accident that is not your fault.
 We will also look at accident at work compensation examples.

 What to do after an accident at work?
 The most important thing is that you seek out the appropriate medical treatment right away.
-If you find yourself with serious or life threatening injuries, you should go to the hospital right away or a colleague should call an ambulance for you.
-Any other actions you must take according to your workplace’s injury policy, such as filling out a workplace injury report can wait.
+If you find yourself with serious or life-threatening injuries, you should go to the hospital right away or a colleague should call an ambulance for you.
+According to your workplace’s injury policy, such as filling out a workplace injury report, any other actions you must take can wait.

 As well as providing you with the medical treatment that you need, going to a doctor’s surgery or hospital will also provide evidence of your injuries, to support your personal injury claim.
 If and when you decide to make an accident at work claim for your injuries, you may also need to visit a physician again so they can complete a medical assessment and medical report.